Cracking Employment Status and Its Types

 • They should work for a minimum number of hours and should be paid for that.

-• A supervisor or manager should be responsible to handle the workload.
+• A supervisor or manager should be responsible for handling the workload.

 • They can replace someone else on their behalf at work